AdobeDocs/commerce-php/src/pages/development/security/subresource-integrity.md

 <InlineAlert slots="text" />

-For subresource-integrity verification of a resource served from an origin other than the document in which it's embedded, the [crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) attribute must also be provided along with the integrity attribute.
+For subresource-integrity verification of a resource served from an origin other than the document where it is embedded, the [crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/crossorigin) attribute must be provided along with the integrity attribute.